Nick088Official/TADC-VN-DEMO-CANDY-CHAOS-Web-Port/README.md

 We need to Decompile the game to get the Source Code from the `.exe`, to use to Build the Web Version.

-1. Open GDRETools/gdsdecomp -> RE Tools -> Recover project -> Select the Game Executable -> Extract it somewhere.
+1. Open Godot RE Tools -> RE Tools -> Recover project -> Select the Game Executable -> Extract it somewhere.

 ### Part B: Godot Build Web Version